Supplemental Security Income (SSI) Lawyers

 Supplemental Security Income FAQs

 Before beginning the SSI application process, take time to review the eligibility requirements to make certain that you meet them.
-If you are unsure about the financial and medical guidelines you must meet to qualify for SSI, now would be a good time to contact a disability lawyer at London Disability who will gladly review them with you.
+If you are unsure about the financial and medical guidelines you must meet to qualify for SSI, now would be a good time to contact a SSI lawyer at London Disability for supplemental security income application assistance.

 A representative from London Disability guides you through the SSI application process to relieve you of the burden of trying to sort through a maze of regulations and complicated procedures.
 Learn more by scheduling a free consultation.

 The SSI program provides payments each month to adults and children who are disabled or blind or to nondisabled adults who are 65 years of age and older.
 Your income and resources may not exceed the eligibility limits, which are very low.
 For instance, you may not have resources with a total value exceeding $2,000 as an individual.